 Our Summer Academy credit and enrichment courses are offered in August each year.
-Daily classes run from 8:30am to 4:00pm on campus and students have the option to attend as either day students or boarding students.
+Daily classes run from 9:00am to 4:00pm on campus and students have the option to attend as either day students or boarding students.
 Our small class sizes of less than 15 students is optimal for individualized instruction.
-Student progress is continuously monitored and communicated via email, as well mid-term and final grade reports are provided.
+Student progress is continuously monitored and communicated via email as well as through mid-term and final grade reports (for Summer Academy Credit Courses).

 Day students: full payment due at time of online registration

 Boarding students: $1000 deposit due at time of online registration.
 The remainder is due by July 5, 2019

 Payment can be made via credit card or wire transfer.

 *Note to all Ridley families; all Summer Academy and Enrichment Course fees must be paid separately from the student’s Ridley College account.

 Courses may be cancelled due to low enrollment.
 Students will be notified by Monday, July 8, 2019 should this be the case.